-- (12) Provide a visual evaluation of each waste rock storage facility for presence of water and seepage.
+- (21) Provide a visual evaluation of each waste rock storage facility for presence of water and seepage.
 For presence of water, identify whether the surface and toes of the waste rock storage facility are dry, damp, or wet (ponded or flowing water).
 If seepage is emanating from any portion of a waste rock storage facility, the Permittee shall perform the required monitoring for seeps. - E. Quarterly and annual monitoring reports and release reporting shall be in accordance with Part II.B. - F. All sampling and analytical accuracy shall be in accordance with Part II.E. - G. Permit Limitations - 1.
-The daily accumulation or flow exceeding 150 gallons per day averaged over the quarter in the leak detection sump/port/pipe identified in Part I.D.2. - 2.
-The daily accumulation or flow exceeding 50 gallons per day averaged over the year in the leak detection sump/port/pipe identified in Part I.D.2. - 3.
-Failure to meet a Schedule of Compliance date or requirement. - 4.
-All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 5.
-The storage of process solution in a single-lined pond for more than 20 consecutive days for any single event. - 6.
-Except as otherwise allowed by this Permit, a minimum 2.5-foot freeboard shall be maintained in all ponds. - 7.
-The tailings pond shall be managed as necessary to maintain a minimum 2.5-foot freeboard. - 8.
-Tailings material may not be removed from the tailings pond, except with prior written authorization from the Division. - 9.
-The facility shall not degrade waters of the State to the extent that applicable water quality standards or reference values, and background concentrations, are exceeded.
+The daily flow exceeding 20 gallons per day averaged over the quarter in the leak detection ports identified in Part I.D.2. - 2.
+The daily flow exceeding 10 gallons per day averaged over the year in the leak detection ports identified in Part I.D.2. - 3.
+The daily flow exceeding 75 gallons per day averaged over the quarter in the leak detection ports identified in Part I.D.3. - 4.
+The daily flow exceeding 25 gallons per day averaged over the year in the leak detection ports identified in Part I.D.3. - 5.
+The daily flow or accumulation exceeding 150 gallons per day averaged over the quarter in the leak detection systems identified in Part I.D.5. - 6.
+The daily flow or accumulation exceeding 50 gallons per day averaged over the year in the leak detection systems identified in Part I.D.5. - 7.
+Failure to meet a Schedule of Compliance date or requirement. - 8.
+All analytical samples shall be analyzed as mentioned in the Footnotes or Section II.E, as applicable. - 9.
+The storage of process solution on single-lined containment for more than 20 consecutive days for any single event. - 10.
+The storage of fluid in Pregnant Pond 5 above 6,557 feet amsl for more than 20 consecutive days for any single event. - 11.
+Waste rock must be managed in accordance with the currently approved waste rock management plan. - 12.
+Heap height on Leach Pads No. 2, 3, 4, and 5, as measured vertically from the top of the synthetic liner for any point on the pad, constructed in excess of a maximum heap height of 250 feet. - 13.
+Heap height on Leach Pad 6, as measured vertically from the top of the synthetic liner for any point on the pad, constructed in excess of a maximum height of 300 feet. - 14.
+Spent ore material may not be removed from the Process 1 heap leach pad, except with prior written authorization from the Division.